-Prior to performing the initial site visit, the inspector should determine the institutional memory of site operations by interviewing key personnel with knowledge of former operations, e.g., current site owners or other knowledgeable individuals.
+Prior to performing the initial site visit, the inspector and the NMSS project manager should determine the institutional memory of site operations by interviewing key personnel with knowledge of former operations, e.g., current site owners or other knowledgeable individuals.
 These inquiries can be made by telephone or written correspondence.
 A historical records review at local libraries, historical societies, and museums, as well as Chamber of Commerce reports and business guides from the time period should be considered.

 Data sharing opportunities will be initiated by the region and shall be coordinated with NMSS, as appropriate, so that all (need-to-know) parties have as complete a file as practicable for each property.

 In an effort to have complete files, the regional staff shall obtain copies of documentation for the docket file, whenever possible.
 Documentation on any previous clean-up effort shall be obtained, if available, from the site, or through State record archives.
-If official (i.e., State or other government agency) documents are not available, then verbal confirmation may be considered to augment other documents to close out specific concerns about -226 sources.
+If official (i.e., State or other government agency) documents are not available, then verbal confirmation may be considered to augment other documents to close out specific concerns about Ra-226 sources.
 A record of such conversations shall be placed in the docket file.

-, in consultation with NMSS, plan outreach discussions with the appropriate radiological control program staff within the State.
+The Region, in consultation with NMSS, will plan outreach discussions with the appropriate radiological control program staff within the State.
 Site information provided by the State will be used to decide if a site visit and scoping survey is necessary.

 For sites in non-Agreement States, it is the responsibility of the regional assigned staff to coordinate all site visits with the appropriate radiological control program staff within the State.
 NMSS should be informed periodically of the status of site visits.

-An informal email confirmation of site access with the property owners, will be initiated by .
+An informal email confirmation of site access with the property owners, will be initiated by the NMSS project manager.
 This communication will confirm the date and time of the initial site visit and include additional information regarding the scope of the visit.
-If a site owner refuses access, the project manager shall discuss next steps to gain access with NRC management and Office of the General Counsel staff to determine a path forward.
-The project manager shall document the site owner’s refusal in the docket file.
+If a site owner refuses access, the NMSS project manager shall discuss next steps to gain access with NRC management and Office of the General Counsel staff to determine a path forward.
+The NMSS project manager shall document the site owner’s confirmation or refusal of the site visit in the docket file.

 State personnel should be invited to accompany the inspector on any initial site visits and scoping surveys.
 It shall be clearly communicated that accompanying State personnel are responsible for their own health and safety (see also Appendix A, Section 4.0).

-Before, during, and after the initial site visit and scoping survey, the inspector will be in contact with the site owner about the project. hese interactions as opportunities to answer questions or address concerns the site owner.
-Before leaving the site from the initial site visit and the scoping survey, the inspector will communicate to the site owner the general results of the visit, as available, and approximately when NRC anticipates being able to provide additional information.
+Before, during, and after the initial site visit and scoping survey, the inspector or the NMSS project manager, will be in contact with the site owner about the project.
+These interactions should be used as opportunities to answer questions or address concerns for the site owner.
+Before leaving the site from the initial site visit and the scoping survey, the inspector will communicate to the site owner the general results of the visit, as available, and approximately when the NRC anticipates being able to provide additional information.

 04.02 Initial Site Visit

 The inspector will conduct an initial site visit.
 The top half of Figure 1 presents high-level decision logic for the site visit.
-The purpose of the site visit is two-fold
+The purpose of the site visit is two-fold, to determine if there is a current health and safety concern, and to identify the locations where the scoping survey if needed should focus.